AllAround

 Typography choices prioritised legibility during activity (larger touch targets, high-contrast text) while maintaining a design language that felt premium enough to justify a subscription model.

-• Task completion rate (planning an activity with a friend): 75% (6/8 users completed; 2 required prompting on the invite flow)
+• Planning an activity with a friend: 75% completed (2 needed a prompt on the invite flow)

-• Most requested addition: More activity types (outdoor yoga, group fitness classes, surfing)
+• Most-requested addition: more activity types (outdoor yoga, group classes, surfing)

 OUTCOMES & REFLECTIONS